Compliance with the Hague Convention

 What is the Hague Convention?

-The Hague Convention aims to protect children and their families from illegal, irregular, premature or ill-prepared adoptions abroad.
+The Hague Convention on Protection of Children and Cooperating in Respect of Intercountry Adoption (Hague Convention) aims to protect children and their families from trafficking, and illegal and ill-prepared adoptions.

-The Convention also focuses on the need for countries to work together to prevent the abduction, sale, or trafficking of children.
+The Hague Convention focusses on the need for countries to work together to prevent the abduction, sale or trafficking of children.

-The Hague Convention entered into force in Australia on 1 December 1998.
+In Australia, the Hague Convention entered into force 1 December 1998.